Chapter 4: Spectroscopy

 4.3.6.
 Volume Plasmon Peak#

 Most of the inelastically scattered electron arise from interaction with outer shell electrons.
 These interactions, therefore, have a high intensity and are easy to obtain.
-The quantification of this region (\(<\) 100eV) in an EELS spectrum is rather hard.
+The quantification of this region (

 4.3.6.1.
 Dielectric Theory#